 Note: In Excel 2007 the center alignment buttons do not place the element in the exact center of the chart.
 This is a limitation of the 2007 VBA object model, and I'm working on an alternate solution.

-Please click the link below and the add-in file will be sent to you immediately.
+Please fill out the form below and you will be able to download the add-in file immediately.

-Compatible with Excel 2007, 2010, 2013 for Windows.
+Compatible with Excel 2007 and beyond for Windows.
 The zip file contains the add-in file (EC_Chart_Alignment.xlam) and installation guide (Installing an Excel Add-in.pdf)

 Update Instructions: If you have already installed the add-in and want to install an updated version: